People desperate for Covid tests are turning to resellers online – KION546

 “I’m not looking to make a killing,” Joey later told me.
 “I had access to the tests — I wasn’t hoarding or overbuying them at a drug store — and it’s almost criminal that people are waiting in lines for hours in the cold, probably getting sicker.
 I decided to deliver them straight to houses.”

 Facebook told CNN Business it prohibits the sale of test kits across our platforms and has a system for regulators and law enforcements to report behavior they believe is unlawful or against our rules. eBay, TikTok and Craigslist did not respond to a request for comment.
-LinkedIn’s policy is to take down any posts that aim to sell any items, whether it’s tied to the pandemic or not.
+LinkedIn’s policy is to take down any posts “attempting to monetize sensitive events.”

 The emergence of Covid test resales comes as frustrated Americans struggle to get tested and face long lines amid an increased demand following holiday travel and gatherings.